JasonGao917/fpl-tracking/README.md

-Fantasy Premier League (FPL) Team Tracking Notebook This Jupyter notebook provides an interactive way to track and analyze a Fantasy Premier League (FPL) team's performance throughout the season.
+Fantasy Premier League (FPL) Team Tracking

+This Jupyter notebook provides an interactive way to track and analyze a Fantasy Premier League (FPL) team's performance throughout the season.
 By pulling data directly from the FPL public API, it visualizes key aspects of the team's gameweek-by-gameweek performance, including:

 Team Points: Compare your team's weekly points against average and highest scores in the league.